-Table 10 shows in terms of relational and responsive practices in inclusive classroom settings, the respondents were always exceptional; especially in giving feedback that respects learners’ individual learning journeys, and in responding attentively when learners show confusion or difficulty (x=3.77).
+Table 10 shows in terms of relational and responsive practices in inclusive classroom settings, the respondents were always exceptional, especially in giving feedback that respects learners’ individual learning journeys, and in responding attentively when learners show confusion or difficulty (x=3.77).
 Since all the indicators were strongly agreed upon by the respondents, this is verbally interpreted as “Always” in this matter (x=3.75) as a whole.

-Based on Iacono et al., (2021), relational and responsive practices are instructional behaviors that emphasize positive teacher–student relationships, empathy, and responsiveness to learners’ needs; and functions as the relational dimension of inclusive teaching and is examined as part of instructional practices.
+Based on Iacono et al. (2021), relational and responsive practices are instructional behaviors that emphasize positive teacher–student relationships, empathy, and responsiveness to learners’ needs; and function as the relational dimension of inclusive teaching and is examined as part of instructional practices.
 Being interpreted as “Always” in this aspect as revealed in the findings, means that the respondents were able to establish a positive relationship with students regardless of their abilities, disabilities, race, color, etc. They ensured to attend to their learners’ needs immediately.
-These practices should be maintained to foster participation and collaboration, and to develop sense of respect and belongingness.
+These practices should be maintained to foster participation and collaboration, and to develop a sense of respect and belongingness.

+3.3.3 Reflective and Adaptive Practices of Inclusive Education Teachers

 Table 11.
-Reflective and Adaptive Practices of Inclusive Education Teachers at Muntinlupa National School – Senior High School
+Indicators and means Reflective and Adaptive Practices of Inclusive Education Teachers